zuyicai/SI507-HW6/README.md

 * **What does the word `document` represent in this code?
 Explain briefly.**

+The `document` represents a document object.
+We need to use the document object to access and do things to HTML.

 * **What is happening in line 12 (
 		`document.querySelector('#items').innerHTML = document.getElementsByTagName('li').length`
 )?
 Explain, briefly (<= 2 sentences).**

-To define the function that get the length of items with the tag name of "li".
+`document.getElementsByTagName('li').length`: To get the number of the tag name `li`.
+`document.querySelector('#items').innerHTML`: To store the number of the tag name `li` in items.

 * **What color would the background of this page be <u>if there were no JavaScript in this page</u>?**